grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 ### Example: create an extension point for displaying components

-Component type extensions are simply React components, which you can render anywere in your plugin.
+Component type extensions are simply React components, which you can render anywhere in your plugin.

 ```tsx title="src/components/Toolbar.tsx"
 import { getPluginComponentExtensions } from '@grafana/runtime';